Auburn Bulletin 2024-2025

 DAOWEI ZHANG, Associate Dean of Research

-THE COLLEGE OF FORESTRY, WILDLIFE AND ENVIRONMENT has a long tradition of offering educational programs that prepare graduates for employment in a wide variety of natural resource professions.
-Natural areas, forests and their associated resources play a unique and increasingly important role in contemporary society.
-They enhance both economic development and environmental quality.
-The College’s programs emphasize a comprehensive understanding of interrelationships between the functions and values of diverse renewable natural resources.
+THE COLLEGE OF FORESTRY, WILDLIFE AND ENVIRONMENT (CFWE) has a long tradition of offering undergraduate and graduate programs that prepare students for employment in a wide variety of natural resources and environmentally focused professions.
+Our planet’s diverse ecosystems, forests, and associated natural resources play a critical role in contemporary society.
+The sustainable management of those resources protects our health and quality of life, preserves the biological diversity of our environment, and contributes to our economy.
+The College’s programs emphasize a comprehensive understanding of the interrelationships between the functions and values of our diverse renewable natural resources and environment.
 This awareness is essential to effective management and, ultimately, to meeting society’s needs.

-In keeping with the University’s land-grant mission, the College’s goals are to pursue excellence in education, research, and extension (including outreach and public service activities) focused on the forests, wildlife, and associated resources of Alabama and the southeastern United States.
-With respect to undergraduate education, this focus is on preparing graduates who have the necessary skills for initial employment, with the breadth and depth of educational background to support professional growth and continued career advancement.
-The result of this directed effort from an energized faculty and administration are motivated graduates who have the foundation to master the art and science of managing wild lands for the betterment of both the local and global communities.
+In keeping with the University’s land-grant mission, the College of Forestry, Wildlife and Environment pursues excellence in education, research, and extension (including outreach and public service activities) focused on forests, wildlife, and the associated natural resources and environment of Alabama and beyond.
+With respect to undergraduate education, this focus is on preparing graduates with the necessary skills for post-graduation employment, with the breadth and depth of educational background to support professional growth and continued career advancement.
+The result of this directed effort from an energized faculty and administration are motivated graduates who have the foundation to master the art and science of managing our natural resources and environment for the betterment of local and global communities.

 If you would like to speak to someone about the programs in the College of Forestry, Wildlife and Environment, please call the director of student services at (334) 844-1050, the coordinator of student recruitment at (334) 844-1094 or send an email to workingwithnature@auburn.edu.